Provençal Homes

 Guest house.
 Aquitaine

-How to apply Provençal style to your cottage?
+How to apply the Provençal style to your cottage?

-• Use natural materials in the finishing of facades - bricks, unpolished stone of light colors, perhaps - unplastered surfaces with whitewashing.
-Rustic, brick and other decorative frames - in the tone of the walls.
-If the house is old, the restoration should try to preserve the natural wear and tear of the plaster and joints (fragments can be left).
+• Use natural materials to finish the facades — brick, unpolished stone in light colors, perhaps unplastered surfaces with a whitewash.
+Keep rustication, brick, and other decorative frames in the tone of the walls.
+If the house is old, restoration should try to preserve the natural wear of the plaster and joints (fragments can be left as they are).

-• Minimize the decorative elements on the facades.
-Focus on window shutters and doorways.
-Wooden elements in any case should not shine with new paint, but have chips and worm holes, as well as wrought iron parts - traces of noble patina.
-To create an antique effect, the "craquelure" effect (the illusion of a cracked surface) is good.
+• Keep decorative elements on the facades to a minimum.
+Focus on the window shutters and doorways.
+Wooden elements should never gleam with fresh paint, but should have chips and wormholes, and wrought iron parts should show a noble patina.
+The "craquelure" effect (the illusion of a cracked surface) is good for creating an antique look.

-• Use in the decor sand or ochre shades, putting bright colored accents on important details.
+• Use sand or ochre shades in the decor, placing bright color accents on the important details.

-• Put windows with small wooden sashes, styling doors as heavy wooden ones with cast-iron hinges.
+• Install windows with small wooden sashes, and style the doors as heavy wooden ones with cast iron hinges.

-• Arrange the roof of a motley (preferably natural) tiles of heterogeneous color.
+• Lay the roof with mottled (preferably natural) tiles of uneven color.

-• Order forged decorative elements (what they can be, we told here).
+• Order wrought iron decorative elements (we described what they can be here).

-• Use rough stone and climbing plants for fences.
+• Use rough stone and climbing plants for the fences.

-• Order a project of facade decoration with us.
+• Order a facade decoration project from us.

 Facade — natural stone, worn stucco, rough joints, sandy tones.